SpitFireRSA/aws_wordpress_terraform/README.md

 # Tear Down

-Once the project has been successfully deployed, checked, and is no longer required, continue to tear down the resources that was created by Terraform in section **Launch Project** step 3.4-5.
+Once the project has been successfully deployed, checked, and is no longer required, continue to tear down the resources that was created by Terraform in Section **Launch Project** step 3.4-5.

 1. From the terminal, navigate to the project directory created in Section **1.
 Clone The Repository** Step 1.4.
 2. Run the following command to tear down all the resources created by Terraform: